Four regimes of primary radiation damage in tungsten

 Due to the lack of fusion-like neutron sources, irradiation experiments often use heavy-ion irradiation in the MeV range to emulate the damage produced in fusion reactors and to accumulate high doses quickly.
 Such heavy ions can produce recoil energies far higher than the 300 keV maximum from fusion-emitted neutrons.
-For example, Yi et al.~\cite{yi_characterisation_2015} carried out extensive irradiation studies with 2 MeV self-ion irradiations, Wielunska et al.~\cite{wielunska_dislocation_2022} used 20.3 MeV self-ions and 7.5 MeV Si ions (translating to W recoils up to 3.45 MeV), El-Atwani et al. used 3 MeV Cu ions~\cite{el-atwani_loop_2018} (up to 2.3 MeV W recoils), and Wang et al. used 6 MeV Cu ions (up to 4.6 MeV W recoils)~\cite{wang_dynamic_2023}.
+For example, Yi et al.~\cite{yi_characterisation_2015} carried out extensive irradiation studies with 2 MeV self-ion irradiations, Wielunska et al.~\cite{wielunska_dislocation_2022} used 20.3 MeV self-ions and 7.5 MeV Si ions (translating to W recoils up to 3.45 MeV), El-Atwani et al.~\cite{el-atwani_loop_2018} used 3 MeV Cu ions (up to 2.3 MeV W recoils), and Wang et al.~\cite{wang_dynamic_2023} used 6 MeV Cu ions (up to 4.6 MeV W recoils).
 Thus there is a wide gap between the experimentally and the so far computationally reached energy range.
-Crucially, it has been observed that collision cascades in heavy metals, like W, deviate upwards from the expected linear trend predicted by damage models at recoil energies above 50 keV~\cite{setyawan_cascade_2015,nordlund_improving_2018,fu_molecular_2019,liu_large-scale_2023}.
+Crucially, it has been observed that the defect production by collision cascades in W deviates upwards from the expected linear trend predicted by damage models at recoil energies above 50 keV~\cite{setyawan_cascade_2015,nordlund_improving_2018,fu_molecular_2019,liu_large-scale_2023}.
 The mechanism behind this superlinear trend was suggested to be related to the proximity of subcascades~\cite{setyawan_cascade_2015}.
-When cascade splitting into subcascades occurs in heavy metals, the subcascades are often so close that the shock waves they produce in the W lattice overlap and result in large defect clusters and hence in more defects than expected~\cite{setyawan_cascade_2015}.
+The authors argued that when cascade splitting into subcascades occurs in heavy metals, the subcascades are often so close to each other that they overlap and result in large defect clusters and hence in more defects than expected~\cite{setyawan_cascade_2015}.
 The same authors also speculate that at even higher energies, the subcascades should become fully separated and the damage production should return to a linear trend.
 This transition has so far not been observed and the final high-energy linear trend not quantified.
-The critical question is at which energy this transition occurs relative to the fusion-neutron recoil spectrum (up to 300 keV) and typical heavy-ion irradiation experiments ($>$MeV), since it dictates how analogous heavy-ion radiation damage is to neutron-induced damage.
+The critical question is at which energy this transition occurs relative to the fusion-neutron recoil spectrum (up to 300 keV) and typical heavy-ion irradiation experiments (MeV range), since it dictates how analogous heavy-ion radiation damage is to neutron-induced damage.